HN721/fgo24-react-redux/README.md

 # React Basic

-This repo contains the source code of the React to learn more about React-Hook-form to process form in react
+This repo contains the source code of the React to learn more about React-Hook-form to process form in react js

 ## Preview